 Yes, but only for international registrations effected under the Madrid Protocol after the date of accession of the Philippines.

-What happens after the international application has been submitted to the Intellectual Property Office of the Philippines (IPOPHIL)?
+What happens after the international application has been submitted to the Intellectual Property Office of the Philippines (IPOPHL)?

-Where the international application meets the prescribed requirements, the IPOPHIL shall so certify indicating also the date of receipt of the international application, and shall forward the international application to the International Bureau.
+Where the international application meets the prescribed requirements, the IPOPHL shall so certify, indicating also the date of receipt of the international application, and shall forward the international application to the International Bureau.

-Where the international application does not meet the prescribed requirements, the IPOPHIL shall not forward it to the International Bureau, and shall inform the applicant accordingly.
+Where the international application does not meet the prescribed requirements, the IPOPHL shall not forward it to the International Bureau, and shall inform the applicant accordingly.

 What happens after the international application is forwarded to the International Bureau?

 The International Bureau checks the international application for compliance with the formal requirements.
 If the application meets the requirements, the International Bureau records the mark in the International Register.
-It also informs the IPOPHIL, notifies designated Contracting Parties, and sends a certificate of international registration to the holder of the mark or to the representative of record.
-The IPOPHIL and the designated Contracting Parties then examine the mark and either protect it or refuse protection.
+It also informs the IPOPHL, notifies designated contracting parties, and sends a certificate of international registration to the holder of the mark or to the representative of record.
+The IPOPHL and the designated contracting parties then examine the mark and either protect it or refuse protection.

 If Philippines is a designated country, what is the procedure followed?

-The IPOPHIL shall undertake substantive examination of the mark in accordance with the Intellectual Property Code of the Philippines and the Trademark Regulations.
+The IPOPHL shall undertake substantive examination of the mark in accordance with the Intellectual Property Code of the Philippines and the Trademark Regulations.

 Will there be publication of the trademark?

 Yes.
-The trademark shall be published for opposition purposes in the IPOPHIL’s e-Gazette.
+The trademark shall be published for opposition purposes in the IPOPHL’s e-Gazette.